joannazhou225/AIDM7410/README.md

 # AIDM7410 Group 114514
 This is a group project for AIDM course 7410 in title "Listen to her: gender in British Parliament".
-Our group member including LI Luhang, KE Yinfan, MA Min, YAN Minglue and ZHOU Yongtong.
+Our group members including LI Luhang, KE Yinfan, MA Min, YAN Minglue and ZHOU Yongtong.

 ## Data
 All our data came from the UK parliament website and used a scraping tool called Octopus to collect it.